The Generalized Second Law implies a Quantum Singularity Theorem: Introduction

 Since there is no well-understood nonperturbative theory of full quantum gravity (let alone an experimentally-tested one), it is of course impossible to speak with total confidence regarding the extension of these results to this regime, which is likely of importance near singularities.
 It may be that the concepts used to define the GSL apply only to semiclassical or perturbative gravity, not to the microscopic theory.
-So a conservative interpretation of the restrictions is simply that such-and-such cannot occur except by means of nonperturbative quantum gravity effects.
+So a conservative interpretation of the restrictions is simply that such-and-such cannot occur except by means of nonperturbative quantum gravity effects.\footnote{While quantum gravity effects are expected to be important near singularities, other applications of the Penrose theorem do not require them (cf. section \ref{quantgeo}).} However, I will argue for a more expansive interpretation.

 The plan of this paper is as follows: section \ref{second} discusses the second law of thermodynamics, both in its ordinary and in its generalized form, with specific care given to the distinction between fine-grained and coarse-grained entropy, and a discussion of in which senses the second law does or does not rely on a well-defined arrow of time.
 Section \ref{theorems} proves some theorems about the generalized entropy which will be used later, the most important of which is Theorem 4 which generalizes the notion of a trapped surface to quantum spacetimes.
 (The casual reader may wish to skim this section).
-Section \ref{app} applies the GSL to obtain the various results described in the title.
-Up to this point, I will make free use of semiclassical notions of spacetime, even though such concepts are not valid in the quantum gravity regime.
+Section \ref{app} applies the GSL to obtain the various results described in the abstract.
+Their dependency relationships are shown in Fig. \ref{chart}.

+Up to this point, I will make free use of semiclassical notions of spacetime, even though such concepts are not valid in the full quantum gravity regime.
 In section \ref{QG}, I will argue that the results likely apply even when quantum gravity effects are taken into consideration.

-The appendix proves a theorem used in section \ref{OSL} to prove the ordinary second law of thermodynamics.
+Finally, the Appendix proves a theorem used in section \ref{OSL} to help prove the ordinary second law of thermodynamics.